Fort Sully (Fort Leavenworth)

-Fort Sully was an earthwork artillery battery built on the plateau of Hancock Hill, the highest hill west of Fort Leavenworth, in September and October 1864.
+Fort Sully was an earthwork artillery battery built during the American Civil War on the plateau of Hancock Hill, the highest hill west of Fort Leavenworth, Kansas, in September and October 1864.
 Its purpose was to boost the defenses of Fort Leavenworth in case Confederate forces under Maj.
 Gen. Sterling Price attempted to overrun the area.
 Price spent all of September and most of October in Missouri on an expedition to occupy that state (see Price's Raid).

 Since Fort Sully was part of an existing fort, it was technically termed a battery instead of a fort.
 It was named for Gen. Alfred Sully, who was stationed at Fort Leavenworth at the outbreak of the Civil War but transferred soon after.

 Gen. Thomas Alfred Davies was put in charge of defending Fort Leavenworth.
 Maj.
 Franklin E. Hunt was placed in command of the defense of the city of Leavenworth, Kansas.
 Several earthwork batteries were established overlooking the city of Leavenworth from along the southwestern edge of Fort Leavenworth, as well as in the city of Leavenworth along Michigan Avenue.

 Once completed, Fort Sully was a formidable battery.
 Its occupants and guns could concentrate on any location in the surrounding area.
 The battery had numerous fortified areas where men, cannons and mortars could be placed.
 These were not only on the plateau but also along the steep sides of Hancock Hill.
 The plateau was in the shape of a foot's sole, the widest part being the northern third, which was 100 feet across.
 The south two-thirds of the plateau ranged from 25 to 75 feet wide.
 The plateau was approximately 670 feet long from north to south.
 Many M1819, 24-pounder siege guns were dragged up the steep hill from the armory at Fort Leavenworth and became the main armament of Fort Sully.